ageil/parallel-pmf/docs/tutorial.md

-## Tutorial - Parallel Probabilistic Matrix Factorization
+## Tutorial

-Anders Geil, Sol Park, Yinuo Jin

 <b>Overview</b>

 Probabilistic Matrix Factorization (PMF) is a popular class of graphical models commonly used for recommender systems.
 In this project, we provide a parallel implementation of Gaussian matrix factorization.
 This tutorial briefly covers the basics of PMF models, then delves into the technical details of how to set up and use our application; first for model fitting (section 3) and then for prediction/recommendation (section 4).
 Users experienced with PMF models may skip section 1, and go directly to the technical prerequisites in section 2.

 <b>$\Large\S$ 1.
 Probablistic Matrix Factorization Basics</b>

-Probabilistic Matrix Factorization models belong to a larger class of collaborative filtering models.
+Probabilistic Matrix Factorization belongs to a larger class of collaborative filtering models.
 As opposed to content-based filtering, these models rely on users’ interactions with a fixed set of items to provide recommendations.
-In a nutshell, PMF models assign to each user a latent (meaning unobserved, inferred from data) vector representing her preferences.
+In a nutshell, PMF models assign to each user a latent (meaning unobserved, inferred from data) vector representing her personal preferences.
 Similarly, each item (e.g. a movie) is assigned a latent vector representing its attributes.
 We expect high ratings to occur for items whose attribute vectors are similar to a user’s preference vector.

 To obtain the latent preference and attribute vectors, however, we need to first *learn* them from data.
 In this application, we therefore expect the dataset to take on a certain form.
 We will cover this in the next section.

 <b>$\Large\S$ 2 Prerequisites</b>

-In this project, we expect the data to come in the form of two csv file with (at least) 3 columns.
-The first file contains user-to-item *rating* information.
-The header line *must* have the column titles “userId”, “itemId”, and “rating” as the first three columns.
-Any columns after that will be ignored.
+In this project, we expect the data to come in the form of two .csv files, each containing (at least) $3$ columns.
+The first file represents the user-to-item interactions (here, ratings).
+The header line *must* use “userId”, “itemId”, and “rating” as its first three column titles.
+Any excess columns beyond that will be ignored.
+The entries must be valid numerical values.
 The table below serves as an example of the expected format of a dataset:

 | userId   | itemId   | rating   |
 | -------- | -------- | -------- |